For the Latest Information on COVID-19 in the USA, see:

 Editorial Team and Staff

-Issues regarding research integrity and publishing ethics or legal issues relating to the journal may arise pre- or post-publication.
+Issues regarding research integrity, publishing ethics, or legal issues relating to the journal may arise pre- or post-publication.
 The first step for editors and staff members is to discuss an identified issue with journal and staff team members where issues involve legal, defamation, breach of contract, privacy, or copyright infringement.
 The process for resolution may include:

 Editors or Journal Staff as Authors

-If the editor is first author on an accepted manuscript, the student rate APC applies.
+In addition, if the editor is first author on an accepted manuscript, the APC is waived for the first accepted manuscript published.
+The student APC applies thereafter.
 Editorial and blogs are published at no charge.
-The journal editorial board is comprised of volunteers.
-The journal recognizes their efforts and has chosen to reduce fees in appreciation of the editor’s time.
+The journal board is comprised of volunteers.
+The journal recognizes their efforts, and has chosen to reduce fees in appreciation of the editor’s time.

 Intellectual Property

-Authors are copyright owners of their articles and retain all rights to IP, patents, and trademarks for their work(s).
-All rights to the owner of IP, patents and trademarks are retained by the owner.
-Sharing articles for professional and personal use is strongly encouraged with the scientific community, time stamped on the blockchain for provenance, reproducibility and sharing additional work.
+Authors are lawful copyright owners of their articles and retain all rights to IP, patents, and trademarks for their work(s).
+Sharing articles for professional and personal use is strongly encouraged.

 Human and Animal Subjects